 It is recommended that you wash your hands and/or use hand sanitizer after your confession.

-Confessions must conclude promptly at 5:30 p.m. on Wednesday and 10:00 a.m. on Sunday.
-If you do not get a chance to make it to confession, please remember that General Absolution will continue to be given at weekend Masses until June 14, the feast of Corpus Christi, and that the authority of the General Absolution under these emergency conditions is equivalent to that given at individual confession.
+Confessions must conclude promptly at 5:30 pm on Wednesday and 10:00 am on Sunday.
+If you do not get a chance to make it to confession, please remember that General Absolution will continue to be given at weekend Masses, and that the authority of the General Absolution under these emergency conditions is equivalent to that given at individual confession.

-Eucharistic Adoration will take place in the Upper Church on Wednesdays, beginning June 3, from 4:00 p.m.
-To 5:45 p.m. before the 6:00 pm Mass.
+Eucharistic Adoration will take place in the Upper Church on First Fridays of the Month from 10:45am to 5:00pm, and Wednesdays, from 4:30 pm to 5:30 pm.
 Adoration will conclude with Benediction at 5:45 pm, before the 6:00 pm Mass.

 When you enter the church for Adoration please remember to maintain proper social distancing.
 Do not sit near others.